-Mike Bender
+Mike Bender (NASA DEVELOP National Technical Lead)

-Name 2 (Affiliation)

 Past/Other Contributors:

-Lauren Childs-Gleason
+Lauren Childs-Gleason (NASA DEVELOP National Operations Lead)

-DEVELOPedia LaRC Fall 2013
+DEVELOPedia Tech Team LaRC Fall 2013

-DEVELOPedia LaRC Spring 2014
+DEVELOPedia Tech Team LaRC Spring 2014

-DEVELOPedia LaRC Summer 2014
+DEVELOPedia Tech Team LaRC Summer 2014

 Abstract:

 DEVELOPedia is a repository which strives to organize and share the wealth of information, technical knowledge, and practices accumulated both during and as a result of NASA DEVELOP’s applied science research projects.
-DEVELOPedia had a long list of issues and ideas from the previous term to be implemented before the site was ready to be used.
-The plan involved using the current Langley participants to gauge the site’s popularity throughout the fall term to prepare for a limited live spring launch and a full live national launch in summer 2015.
+At the conclusion of the summer 2014 term, DEVELOPedia was still in a beta stage and in need of updates to finalize the functionality and prepare it for operational use.
+This involved using the current Langley participants to gauge the site’s popularity throughout the fall term to prepare for a limited live spring launch and a full live national launch in summer 2015.
 The DEVELOPedia site will allow users to complete a multitude of functions not available on the DEVELOP Exchange including: being able to look up keywords in old projects, search previous end users and partners, research the projects completed under each application area, view current list of proposals both approved and not approved, and allow real time editing of all of the features.
-DEVELOPedia is also accessible to participants once they leave the program giving them permanent access to their old projects and reviewing the research of others.
+DEVELOPedia is also accessible to participants once they leave the program giving them permanent access to their old projects and future DEVELOP projects.

-Image: Main Page Screen Snip.png (How do I convert to .svg)
+Image: Main Page Screen Snip.png ; I have attempted to convert the file in a multitude of ways but it always turns out poorly.
+I have included it as an attachment.

 Caption: Caption.
 Max of 25 words.

 The DEVELOPedia Main Page is home to all of DEVELOP’s new wiki function.
 File storage, lookup, upload, and editing as well as Participant, Point of Contact, Proposal, and Tutorials editing can be found here.